eileenowang/LabourMarketOutcomes/README.md

 # Wireframe a solution
 I am a pen-and-paper kind of thinker, so I decided to wireframe on a piece of paper:
 ![My wireframes](https://i.ibb.co/QYnPrcy/IMG-0450.jpg)

+I showed all 3 options to a friend, and here is the feedback:
+Option 1:
+- It doesn't make sense why you are stacking the degree against income.
+Did you mean to show the proportion of degree within each field of study?

+Option 2:
+- For this graph, it will be interesting to see how the same degree results in different income levels.
+- Do you have a lot of field of studies?
+Seems complicated with all the bars.

+Option 3:
+- Where is the 5 year outcome?
+I thought the goal is to compare and contrast 2 year and 5 year here (like you did in the previous option).
+- The dot format is interesting, I can easily focus on the top incomes from different fields of study.

+In the end, I decided to implement Option 2 as my solution, because it had the most comprehensive visualization of all aspects of my dataset.
+I also wanted to see if the bars will indeed look overcrowded.

+# Solution-building
+My initial solution:

+Feedback from viewer: I like it!
+You can see how valuable each level of attainment is for each field is.
+For architecture & engineering, getting a masters degree doesn't help very much.
+For education it helps a lot!
+One thing I'd like to see, is the 2 levels overlay one another.
+So for business administration, if you can stack them, and the difference is in a different color, then the difference is obvious.